lucaggett/reddit-search/README.md

 The dumps are available via torrent from here: https://academictorrents.com/details/7c0645c94321311bb05bd879ddee4d0eba08aaee

+a sample dump from january can be downloaded at: https://ipfs.io/ipfs/QmTGmjq6jkXi7oVsT9vdMwNdnGimWUpB1YagpBRCZRDpdd?filename=RC_2012-01.zst

 # usage
 To see command line parameters, use reddit-search -h or --help